dustinpfister/blog_posts/_posts/nodejs-cli-init.md

 layout: post
 categories: node.js
 id: 547
-updated: 2019-10-21 10:50:50
+updated: 2019-10-21 10:53:43
-version: 1.3
+version: 1.4
 ---

 So I thought I would write a whole bunch of posts on [node cli](https://www.twilio.com/blog/how-to-build-a-cli-with-node-js) tool examples.
 This is of course one of the many reasons why one would want to get into nodejs development.
-Sure there is writing server side systems with nodejs, but I hve started enjoying writing simple command line interface tools using node and javaScript.
+Sure there is writing server side systems with nodejs, but I have started enjoying writing simple command line interface tools using node and javaScript.
 So in this post I will be starting out with a node cli tool that is a tool that initializes a project folder.

 <!-- more -->